 More than ever before, that answer is "priceless."
-Never before has the world been so knowledgeable about the critical role played by cleaning professionals in the areas where people live, work, play, and learn.
+Medical facilities are experts at cleaning for quality and safety, but never before has the world been so knowledgeable about the critical role played by cleaning professionals in the areas where people live, work, and receive care.